-We are located in Haggar, upstairs next to the medical clinic.
+We are located in Haggar, upstairs in the Student Affairs Wing.

 We provide therapy related to all late adolescent and early adulthood issues (for example, personal identity and social and relationship concerns), college life issues (coping with the various challenges of university life such as managing time and interacting with new social groups), and psychological issues such as stress, depression, anxiety, self-esteem and self-image, and family of origin issues.